 Google Classroom’s current rating in India (Google Play)

-In the example above, we take a look at ratings for the Google Classroom app on Google Play in India.
+In the aforementioned example, we take a look at ratings for the Google Classroom app on Google Play, India.
 If we stopped our analysis here, we might see that the app’s rating is not so bad (above 4) and move on to the next country.

 Google Classroom’s worldwide ratings (Google Play).